-The module “Default”- This mode uses Master File Backgammon (MFT) to locate deleted files.
+The module “Default”- This mode uses Master File Table (MFT) to locate deleted files.
 This mode works with very good results when file segments are also present File Record Segments (FRS).

 The module “Segment”- The module does not require MFT, but the data segments need to be present.
 The segments are summaries of the file information, which NTFS stores in the MFT.
 File name, date, size, type and allocation / cluster index.

 The module “Signature”- In this search mode, the data must be present, and the search will be done according to a certain type of files.
 It is only recommended for large files and preferably when we have to recover data from an external drive, such as USB Drive.